petioptrv/obsidian-sync/README.md

 #### Obsidian URIs on Windows

 Moving or renaming a note in Obsidian on Windows without changing its content won't update the note's URI in Anki.

+#### iCloud Sync

+If iCloud is used to sync Obsidian files, then off-loading and re-downloading iCloud files updates their last-modified timestamps.
+This makes them appear to be recently modified even if that's not the case.
+For that reason, if both an Anki not and an Obsidian note are identified as modified, Anki modifications take precedence.

+Tests using iCloud Sync result in many more notes being detected as updated in Obsidian even if they have not been.
+This is due to iCloud updating the metadata of the file which the add-on relies on to make change-detection more efficient.
+Unfortunately, this means that many more notes will be synced needlessly if iCloud Sync is used.

+Obsidian Sync seems to work better, and I have not tested other sync methods.

 ## To-Do